Settlement Agreements

 • The agreement must relate to a “particular complaint” or “particular proceedings”

-• The employee must have received legal advice from a relevant independent adviser on the terms and effect of the proposed agreement and its effect on the employee’s ability to pursue any rights before an employment tribunal.
+• The employee must have received legal advice from a relevant independent advisor on the terms and effect of the proposed agreement and its effect on the employee’s ability to pursue any rights before an employment tribunal.

-• The independent adviser must have a current contract of insurance, or professional indemnity insurance, covering the risk of a claim against them by the employee in respect of the advice.
+• The independent advisor must have a current contract of insurance, or professional indemnity insurance, covering the risk of a claim against them by the employee in respect of the advice.

-• The agreement must identify the adviser.
+• The agreement must identify the advisor.

 • The agreement must state that the conditions regulating settlement agreements under the relevant statutory provisions have been satisfied